-Please find the Annual Equestrian League Standings for 2014/2015, updated through the December STCRC Inter-Club Competition, uploaded here (XLSX format).
+Please find the Annual Equestrian League Standings 2014/2015, updated through the SPC Spring Equinox Show, available for download (XLSX format) here.

 Due to new deadlines which has been released by SNOC, the selection criteria for the SEA Games 2015 has been updated to include new criteria for the long list, which is due by 26 December 2014 to EFS, and 31 December to SNOC.
 Please download the updated Selection Criteria for more information.